fword-dev/f-word.dev/src/episodes/12/index.md

 **Vadim:** But not just background color of a body element, but something that goes on top of your page.
 It might be header or some… Anything you have at the top, they’ll try to pick this color and fill the whole browser UI with this color so be careful, and definitely test your website.
 It might look ugly because of that.

 **Vadim:** Imagine if you have some blue color as the main theme, and you have some green line at the very top, the whole site might become green.
-But if you’d like to take control over this UI background fill, you can use standard theme color metal element with content attribute and some color value.
+But if you’d like to take control over this UI background fill, you can use standard theme-color meta element with content attribute and some color value.

 **Vadim:** And also the added support for media attributes on this element.
 So you could switch your theme color based on a preferred color scheme, dark or light.